 Alejandrina Felipe was only 10 when her father, Antonio, died while visiting in Mexico with his wife and six children.
 He had worked hard in the fields of California and Oregon for many years, exposed to pesticides with no protection.
 While in Mexico, Antonio quickly got quite sick, but was unable to receive adequate medical care in time.
 A sophisticated hospital was more than six hours away in Oaxaca City.
 The family would later learn Antonio had an end-stage blood cancer, a lymphoma.
 Alejandrina’s beloved father died on in May of 1993.

-Alejandrina’s mother, Paula Asuncion, had three boys and three girls to raise, all under 13 or 14.
+Alejandrina’s mother, Paula Asuncion, had three boys and three girls to raise, all under 14.
 They returned to the states where Paula, a 34-year-old widow, worked picking strawberries and blueberries in Oregon’s fields with the help of her children in order to support her family.

 They also received help from the nonprofit, Human Solutions in Gresham, along with help from Programa Hispano, St. Anne’s Catholic Church and friends.
 Today, Alejandrina and her family donate back to these same organizations that once helped them.

 But Alejandrina’s life took a different turn when she found out from a high school adviser about a program that was seeking additional students from areas east of Portland.
 The YES Program (Youth Employment in Summers Program), offered work at Legacy Health hospitals for students from under-represented populations to expose them to potential careers in health care.